enkidevs/curriculum/lua/roblox-studio/vector3-i/vector3-intro.md

 ---

 ## Practice
-??? is the data that holds the data of an object's position and size using vectors
+??? is the data that holds the data of an object's position and size using vectors.
 - Vector3
 - CFrames
 - Position